How we handle your item

 When mailing photographs, remember to sandwich them between stiff cardboard pieces, to protect them from damage.

-Digital images — these need to be sent in on disk, usually a CD or DVD.
-If the image files are small enough to email they are generally not suitable for publication to AME’s standards.
+Digital images - these need to be sent in on disk, usually a CD or DVD or memory stick.
+If the image files are small enough to e-mail they are generally not suitable for publication to AME's standards.
 Take your images at the highest resolution and/or the largest dimensions possible and you will usually be OK.
 In short, we need to be able to import them into the magazine at the published size with a minimum resolution of around 350 dots per inch. (for e.g. 6 x 4 = 2100 x 1400 pixels).
 Preferred format is either TIFF or .JPG (.JPEG) files in low compression.

 Our graphic artists will prepare your illustrations and drawings in electronic form.
 You only need to provide sketches in sufficient detail and accuracy appropriate to the needs of your article - we do not ask that you provide highly finished, camera-ready artwork.
 If you prefer to produce your own drawings for publication, please talk to us first.
 For consistency our drafters follow the AME style guide, depending on whether the drawings will be produced by hand or using a CAD program.